-The process of writing the device registers is the same as writing a RS232 port, so the description of Section 5.4.1 is applicable.
+The process of writing the device registers is the same as writing a RS232 port, so the description of Section 5.4.1 Writing to the Device Via RS232 is applicable.
 Writing the device registers involves sending byte-by-byte data as described previously.
-Section 4.1 provides information on the number of configuration write bytes needed for each device register.
+Section 4.1 Configuration Registers provides information on the number of configuration write bytes needed for each device register.
 The first byte sent is the device register address, followed by the most significant byte of the register's associated data.
 When a device register is fully written, that is, all its data has been sent to the device, it will return 1 byte.
 This returned byte must be read (by the host) to clear the transfer buffer so that later received data are not corrupted.
 Section 5.5.3.1 describes how a byte read cycle is performed.